Original material concerning

 my dear friends Frédérique,

-Juliette knew where my heart lies and surprised me on our
+Juliette knew where my heart lies and surprised me on my

-first meeting at her home, with the very first
+first meeting at her home, with the original

 Catherine book cover of

-Il suffit d'un amour !
-To be precisely, Juliette took the
+Il suffit d'un amour from 1963 !
+To be precisely,

 OF HISTORY BOOKS